l3uddz/cloudplow/README.md

 ## NZBGet

-Cloudplow can pause the Nzbget download queue when an upload starts; and then resume it upon the upload finishing.
+Cloudplow can pause the NZBGet download queue when an upload starts; and then resume it upon the upload finishing.

 ```
 "nzbget": {